jtroo/kanata/docs/config.md

 Your configuration file must have at least one `deflayer` entry.
 This defines how each physical key mapped in `defsrc` behaves when `kanata` runs.

+A `deflayer` configuration entry is followed by the layer name then a list of keys or special actions.
+The usable key names are the same as in defsrc.
+Special actions are explained further on in this document.

 The first layer defined in your configuration file will be the starting layer when kanata runs.
-Other layers can be either toggled or switched to using special actions which will be explained later.
+Other layers can be temporarily activated or switched to using special actions.

-An example of remapping of QWERTY to the Dvorak layout would be:
+An example `defsrc` and `deflayer` that remaps QWERTY to the Dvorak layout would be:

 ```
 (defsrc